Updated: 27 September 2016

 - In step 3 the holdings within each area class were sorted by number of crops and load before drawing the sample.

 Data for the survey of pesticide use in greenhouse production was collected electronically.
-The questionnaire was made available to the respondents in January.
-Two written reminders were sent.
+The questionnaire was made available to the respondents in March.
 The questionnaires were registered and then edited with aid of a computerized error-detection program.

 Data for the survey of pesticide usage on arable crops was collected electronically to the person who according to the application for production subsidies was holder of the holding.
 The questionnaire was sent to the respondents in January.
 Two reminders were sent.